SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 Refer to section [API](/merchant/reference/api.html) for detailed description.

-## Register POS with SEQR
+## Register point of sale with SEQR
 (Method: **registerTerminal**)

-* Each POS/cash register in the checkout line is called a "terminal" in SEQR.
+* Each point of sale in the checkout line is called a "terminal" in SEQR.
-* Register and unregister POS against SEQR are separate functions in POS.
+* Register and unregister point of sale against SEQR are separate functions in points of sale.
-* SEQR payments do not work in POS without a proper registration.
+* SEQR payments do not work in point of sale without a proper registration.
 * Reseller user id and password stored in back office are used when a new SEQR terminal is registered.

 ________________________________________
 **Note!** Each terminal is added only once.
 For example, if the checkout line contains five cash registers you also need five terminals registered in SEQR.
-Any new or reinstalled POS must be registered against SEQR.
+Any new or reinstalled point of sale must be registered against SEQR.

 ________________________________________